 According to Dowell, Tamara, and Chou (2016), in a national sample of Veterans Health Administration patients with chronic pain receiving opioids from 2004 to 2009, patients who died from opioid overdoses had been prescribed an average of 98 MME per day, while other patients had been prescribed an average of 48 MME per day.
 These numbers are in line with those reported by Glanz et al. (2019).
 Dowell, Tamara, and Chou (2016) also indicate that "Clinicians should use caution when prescribing opioids at any dosage, should carefully reassess evidence of individual benefits and risks when considering increasing dosage to \geq 50 morphine milligram equivalents (MME)/day, and should avoid increasing dosage to \geq 90 MME/day or carefully justify a decision to titrate dosage to \geq 90 MME/day."
-For the
+For the model, daily usages of 50 MME for misusers and 90 MME for addicts are chosen as targets.

-17The number of opioid overdose deaths is calculated from death certificates using the CDC's Vital Statistics.
+18The number of opioid overdose deaths is calculated from death certificates using the CDC's Vital Statistics.
 These data do not include medical histories, so not all deaths are necessarily those of addicts.
-While the model can be extended to allow for opioid deaths among abusers, constructing moments to discipline such a model would be challenging.
-Studies that link deaths to medical histories are often restricted to small samples (see Park et al. 2016 for a review).